deventropy/junit-helper/junit-helper-derby/src/site/markdown/index.md

 JUnit is a simple framework to write repeatable tests.
 It is an instance of the xUnit architecture for unit testing frameworks.
 Copyright owned by [JUnit][junit].

+The JNDI DataSource implementation is inspired by Randy Carver's post [Injecting JNDI datasources for JUnit Tests outside of a container](https://blogs.oracle.com/randystuph/entry/injecting_jndi_datasources_for_junit).

 [derby]: http://db.apache.org/derby/ "Apache Derby"
 [junit]: http://junit.org/ "JUnit"